tinestaric/tinestaric.github.io/source/_posts/2024-04-24-new-operational-limits.md

 ***This is an important detail***. **More users** means **more parallel jobs**, but not if all jobs are scheduled by a single user.
 The limit is per user, so different users need to schedule jobs to make use of this higher limit, otherwise 5 jobs will be executed and others will wait.

 Now this is annoying, especially since it’s not uncommon to have **just one person responsible for scheduling jobs**.
-However, we can take advantage of these new limits **also apply to S2S users**.
+However, we can take advantage of these new limits as they **also apply to S2S users**.
 Something I was playing around with is, that I registered multiple *Entra Applications* in BC, and created an action on the *Job Queue Entry Card* to schedule the job as a *System user*.
 More on that in the second part.

 <hr/>

 ### New OData request limits

 Similarly, the OData limits also got a refresh from per-environment to per-user limits.
 Let’s first take a look at the old limits.

 We could send **up to 600 requests per minute** (300 for sandbox environments), of which **5 were concurrently processed**, the rest piled in a queue of up to 95.
-When the queue was full, 429 - Too Many Requests was returned.
+When the queue was full, *429 - Too Many Requests* was returned.

 The new limit is again per user.
 Say we have **5 users**, we can have **25 OData requests processed concurrently** if they’re coming in as 5 different users.
 This also means we have 5 queues where the requests will wait.
 But the same ***“important detail”*** applies here.
 Just because we have 5 users in our environment doesn’t mean we can process 25 parallel requests. ***They will only be processed in parallel if they come in as 5 different users.***